 (2) An increase or part of an increase that is not paid because of a determination of the Board under subsection (1) shall be taken into account as if it had been paid in relation to the calculation of any further increase in pension payable under this Act.

-[Section 64A inserted by No. 76 of 1979 s.
-4; amended by No. 78 of 1985 s.
+[Section 64A inserted: No. 76 of 1979 s.
+4; amended: No. 78 of 1985 s.
 7.]

 65. Payment of contributions of deceased contributor to personal representatives in certain cases